Last week, I had TWO makeup artists tell me that they raised their prices and after sending their new prices to DM inquiries, they mostly got ghosted.

 Here’s the thing.
 I believe it’s not their price, it’s their positioning.

-This is a problem of marketing, not price.
+This is a problem of marketing, not price, especially when you’re competing in a saturated market where differentiation is key.

-If all one knows is your price, the answer is no.
+If all a potential client knows is your price, the answer is usually no.

-But if they know the value your price brings, then the answer is a maybe or a yes.
+But if they know the value your price brings, then the answer becomes a maybe or a yes.

-If you’ve run into this problem, here’s what I suggest.
+If you’ve run into this ghosting problem, here’s what I suggest.

-List 5 steps you take to provide the service you provide… BUT that benefits your client.
+List 5 steps you take to provide the service you provide… BUT frame them as benefits to your client.

 In other words, things your client actually gives a sh*t about.